NICMx/rdap-server/renderer-layer.md

 ---
 title: Rdap Renderer Layer
+breadcrums: ["Documentation", "documentation.html", "Rendering response data", "documentation.html#rendering-response-data"]
 ---
-# Rdap Renderer Layer
+# Red Dog Renderer Layer

-The RedDog RDAP server, after forming the response of a user request, delegates the responsibility of rendering the result to an implementation of the renderer-api.
+The Red Dog RDAP server, after forming the response of a user request, delegates the responsibility of rendering the result to an implementation of the renderer-api.

 The implementation is chosen based on the MIME type (Content-type) requested by the user at the time of the request.